-The Gippsland Water Dragon (Intellagama lesueurii howittii) is an arboreal eastern Australian agamid lizard.
-It is a reptile.
+The Gippsland Water Dragon (Intellagama lesueurii howittii) is an arboreal eastern Australian reptile in the Agamidae family of agamid lizards.

-The Gippsland Water Dragon is a brown-green-grey lizard with a row of spikes at the base of its head (called a nuchal crest).
+The Gippsland Water Dragon is a brown-green-grey lizard with a row of spikes at the base of its head (called a nuchal crest), and can change colour to camouflage itself in its environment.
+It has black bands across its back, tail, and legs.
 Its throat has yellow, orange, or blue blotches.
-It has black bands across its back, tail, and legs.
+It has brown eyes.
 It has long legs and claws, which are good for climbing trees, and a long, muscular tail, which is good for swimming.
-It can change colour to camouflage itself in its environment.
-It has brown eyes.

 It can grow to about 60 centimetres (2 feet) long.